alobre/MeetingApp-Frontend/README.md

 If yarn gives an Error; the following command needs to be executed:

-yarn install --ignore-engine
+`yarn install --ignore-engine` <br>
-yarn config set ignore-engines true
+`yarn config set ignore-engines true`

-##for more detailed installation guide read the project documentation
+## for more detailed installation guide read the project documentation

 ### `npm run build` fails to minify